 Under the Rules of Racing, jockeys are required to 'ride their horse out' to ensure maximum performance.
 To facilitate this, there is no stipulated maximum number of whip strikes in the last 100 metres of the race, subject to several conditions including that whip use is not excessive and the horse is in contention to win prize money.
+A UK study which compared the number of interference reports also compared finishing times, with no significant difference in race finishing times between 'whipping free' with 'whipping permitted' races (Thompson et al 2020).
+This contradicts claims that whipping increases the speed of horses or reduces the loss of speed in the finishing stages when horses are fatigued.

 To determine if there is a relationship between whip use and the performance of racehorses, the degree of whipping and speed at various stages in the race as well as final placing of horses were analysed (Evans & McGreevy 2011).
-It was found that horses ran faster when the whip wasn't used in the 600-400 section compared to an increase in whipping, especially by jockeys at the head of the field, in the last 400 metres and in particular the last 200 metres of the race as horses tired.
+It was found that horses ran faster when the whip wasn't used in the 600-400 metre section compared to an increase in whipping, especially by jockeys at the head of the field, in the last 400 metres and in particular the last 200 metres of the race as horses tired.
 The authors concluded that whipping fatigued horses in the final stages of a race did not affect performance thereby disputing any suggestion that it does.
 This study adds further evidence that whipping horses for sport, gambling and entertainment is not justified.

-A further study found that apprentice jockeys whipped horses on average 3 times more than non-apprentice jockeys in the 400-200 metre section from the finish and that in the last 200 metres of the race apprentices used the backhand motion nearly twice as much as non-apprentices (McGreevy & Ralston 2012).
+A further study found that apprentice jockeys whipped horses on average 3 times more than nonapprentice jockeys in the 400-200 metre section from the finish and that in the last 200 metres of the race apprentices used the backhand motion nearly twice as much as non-apprentices (McGreevy & Ralston 2012).